Tairan-Terrian/SRAD/README.md

 ```
 ## Model Training

-Training the SRAD Graph network based on half of black samples.
+Training the SIGAD Graph network based on half of black samples.
 The dimension of input_dim is aligned with the dimension of the interaction feature and defaults to 172.
 ```python
 # Run Wikipedia
 python train.py --data_set wikipedia --anomaly_alpha 1e-1 --mask_label --mask_ratio 0.5